markpackham/HyperionDevReact-AppCapstoneProject/README.md

 It includes the following:

 - Bootstrap is used for modals and styling and included via the React Bootstrap UI library
+- Concurrently is used so a simple "npm start" will install all modules and run the app at the same time
 - Font Awesome's CDN is used to provide icons
 - Formik for form validation feedback
 - React frontend to register, login, products & cart